waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 -   **steps:** Allows movement between 'ground' and 'elevated_ground'.
 -   **elevated_ground:** Walkable, but only accessible via 'steps' tiles.

-# III.
+# IV.
 Key Discoveries & Lessons Learned

 -   **Confirmation Bias & Over-Correction (CRITICAL):** My handling of the Rocket Hideout B2F maze was a cascade of cognitive errors. **Lesson:** Do not swing from one bias to another.
 Trust verifiable data and tool outputs over intuition.
 -   **Hypothesis Testing Failure (Preparation):** Arrived at a location to test a hypothesis without the required Pokémon/items/moves. **Lesson:** Always verify party composition and necessary items/moves *before* traveling.